 Data Storage

 Data will be stored on the Northern Sydney Local Health District REDCap server.
 Study investigators will have individual usernames and passwords in order to access the study database.
-Only select investigators can participate in data entry and a separate delegate is in charge of storage.
+Only select investigators can participate in data entry.
+Data storage and access will be password protected, and may be accessed by any member of the research team (Dr Avedis Ekmejian, Dr Usaid Allahwala and Prof Ravinay Bhindi).

 Data confidentiality

 Data will be confidential, with names coded (therefore untraceable) however patients can be re-identified.
-The coding will be safeguarded by a dedicated member of the research team who will not have access to the data.
+The coding will be safeguarded by a dedicated member of the research team.

 Study Record Retention